Circadian rhythm: Origin

 The simplest known circadian clocks are bacterial circadian rhythms, exemplified by the prokaryote cyanobacteria.
-Recent research has demonstrated that the circadian clock of Synechococcus elongatus can be reconstituted in vitro with just the three proteins (KaiA, KaiB, KaiC) of their central oscillator.
+Recent research has demonstrated that the circadian clock of Synechococcus elongatus can be reconstituted in vitro with just the three proteins (KaiA, KaiB, and KaiC) of their central oscillator.
 This clock has been shown to sustain a 22-hour rhythm over several days upon the addition of ATP.
 Previous explanations of the prokaryotic circadian timekeeper were dependent upon a DNA transcription/translation feedback mechanism.

 A defect in the human homologue of the Drosophila "period" gene was identified as a cause of the sleep disorder FASPS (Familial advanced sleep phase syndrome), underscoring the conserved nature of the molecular circadian clock through evolution.
 Many more genetic components of the biological clock are now known.
 Their interactions result in an interlocked feedback loop of gene products resulting in periodic fluctuations that the cells of the body interpret as a specific time of the day.

 It is now known that the molecular circadian clock can function within a single cell.
 That is, it is cell-autonomous.
 This was shown by Gene Block in isolated mollusk basal retinal neurons (BRNs).
 At the same time, different cells may communicate with each other resulting in a synchronized output of electrical signaling.
 These may interface with endocrine glands of the brain to result in periodic release of hormones.
 The receptors for these hormones may be located far across the body and synchronize the peripheral clocks of various organs.
 Thus, the information of the time of the day as relayed by the eyes travels to the clock in the brain, and, through that, clocks in the rest of the body may be synchronized.
 This is how the timing of, for example, sleep/wake, body temperature, thirst, and appetite are coordinately controlled by the biological clock.